 You should continue to optimize all your target domains because your competitors will also be working to beat your business.

 You should also regularly check all the properties in the Search Console (if you are using several country-specific domains) and fix any site issues that might be present.

 Don’t forget to check Baidu Webmasters Tools and Yandex Webmasters Tools to locate and fix any site issues to optimize your site presence on Baidu and Yandex.

 International SEO is an ongoing strategy that requires constant monitoring and optimization.

 Things to Avoid in Your International SEO Strategy

-There are some things that you should avoid in your Global or Multilingual SEO strategy.
+SEO best practices are key for success, so there are some things that you should avoid in your Global or Multilingual SEO strategy.
 Knowing these things will help you avoid making mistakes that could prevent your site from ranking higher or offering a better user experience.

 Here are the things to avoid in your international SEO campaign:

 You should never automatically redirect users based on their browsing country because you never know the users’ preferred language.
 The best option is to let them select the preferred language of the website.